 A pioneer inventor in the field of biotechnology, Carolyn Bertozzi is internationally renowned for her research in the biopharmaceutical industry.
-Bertozzi has more than 225 publications, a prestigious election to the National Academy of Sciences, and is one of the youngest recipients ever of a MacArthur “Genius” Award.
+Bertozzi has more than 390 publications, a prestigious election to the National Academy of Sciences, and a MacArthur Fellowship.
 She has been recognized by the American Chemical Society, selected for a Presidential Early Career Award in Science and Engineering, and also received the $500K Lemelson-MIT Prize in 2010.

 Bertozzi grew up in the 1960s, a time where men dominated the field of science.
 Despite this, she always knew that she wanted to be a physicist.
 Her father, a physics professor at the Massachusetts Institute of Technology, had hopes that Carolyn would become a nuclear physicist when she grew up.
 Although she didn’t end up pursuing physics, her desire to explore science would only grow, particularly in the realm of chemistry.